kiran-collab/Griffin-Drone-Car-Collaboration/README.md

 # 📹 Dataset

-We create and release a dataset (GriffinWild) of ~ 500 videos (x frames) of drone-view road trajectories collected from wild for public use.
+We contribute a dataset (GriffinWild) of ~ 500 high-quality videos (x frames) of drone-view road trajectories collected from wild (captured from various sources) for public use.
 We classify the data into several categories that can be utilized for drone-view research in the future.
 It can be accessed at [[GriffinWild]](https://drive.google.com/drive/folders/1EPxw5zrwL9lXsRwkYlNfKKs3hxUfigOk?usp=drive_link)

 # ⚡ System Overview